faizansaghir/restApiWithSpringBoot/Readme.md

       }</pre>
    &emsp;d.
 Add exception handler using @ExceptionHandler annotated method. <br>
-   It can be inside any bean being managed by Spring but advised to be in class Annotated with @ControllerAdvice. <br>
+   It can be inside a RestController class or ControllerAdvice(preferred and best-practice) class. <br>
    <pre>Example:
          @RestController
          @RequestMapping("/api")